2019 TAHITI SOLAR ECLIPSE CRUISE on the WIND SPIRIT

 - cruise fuel surcharges (if they are mandated).
 Should the global price of oil experience a major uptick due to war or some other extreme condition the cruise company reserves the right to bill us an additional amount.

 - shore excursions

-- items of a personal nature including spa, boutique and laundry services, clothes washing, etc.
+- items of a personal nature including spa, boutique and laundry services, clothes washing, medical services, etc.

 - trip cancellation/medical insurance

 - If you arrive early or stay late, those transfers, accommodations, meals, etc. are not part of the cruise cost unless specified

 This is a full ship charter so deposits and cancellations fees are based on much stricter requirements than normal cruises.

 - A deposit of 25% of the total per person price and a completed Registration Form are BOTH required.

 CATEGORY BX: $1312. ($1249. cash discount)